Nine and Seven

 Matthew Ryan Fischer

 “You bastards,” cried Anak.
-He stood, but Nine put him back on the ground.
-Blood from his nose mixed with his wife’s.
+He stood, but Nine put him back on the

 “You okay?”
 Nine put his hand on Seven’s shoulder.